SHsuperCM/CITResewn/docs/mods/supported.md

 ### [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config)
 Adds a custom config screen for CIT Resewn.
-Accessed through Mod Menu.(more access options coming soon)
+Accessed through Mod Menu or by running `/citresewn config`.

 ### [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu)
 CIT Resewn is listed and a button is added to access the Cloth Config screen.